 In order to make logging in to the videos as easy as possible, librarians have created a template page in Canvas Commons which includes log-in instructions that you can import into your class and add video links you would like to share with your class.

-Faculty and Staff have the option to "opt in" to obtain an account with the local public library KCLS (King County Library System) that give you access to their online resources which include databases, streaming videos and eBooks.
+Faculty and staff have the option to "opt in" to obtain an account with KCLS that provides the same online access to resources.

 Many of our library resources for Canvas classes are available directly in Canvas Commons!
 This includes some of our popular handouts (CRAAP evaluation questions; citation quick guides); and our research modules for brainstorming topics, finding resources, and evaluating that you can import directly into your class.

 Commons is available within Canvas, and the fastest way to locate HL resources is to search "Holman Library" in Commons.
-Even better-- any time the library updates a resource in Commons, you will be able to see the update in your Commons menu and update the resource in your class shell easily!
+Even better—any time the library updates a resource in Commons, you will be able to see the update in your Commons menu and update the resource in your class shell easily!